-Relative color, hue and value can also add the illusion of depth.
+Relative color, hue, and value can also add the illusion of depth.

-- Darker colors look closer to the viewer and lighter colors look further away.
+- Darker colors look closer to the viewer, and lighter colors look further away.

-- Colors that are close in value seem close to each other and strongly contrasting colors appear to separate.
+- Colors that are close in value seem close to each other, and strongly contrasting colors appear to separate.

-- Saturated colors seem to advance and low saturated colors seem to recede.
+- Saturated colors seem to advance, and low saturated colors seem to recede.

 Cast and drop shadows are another common way to add depth.
 Reflections work similarly in that a reflection appears on a different surface.
-The illusion of depth can be increased by making the shadow larger and lighter and placing it further away from the object.
+The illusion of depth can be increased by making the shadow larger and lighter and further away from the object.
 Blurring the edges of shadows also increases the illusion of depth.

-Objects that more detailed, sharper in focus and more textured appear closer than those with less detail, blurred or little or no texture are perceived as far away.
+Focus, Texture, and Detail — Objects that are more detailed, sharper in focus, and more textured appear closer than those with less detail, blurred, or little or no texture are perceived as far away.